zeeraktalat/zeeraktalat.github.io/workshops.md

 Go to the aclpub2 directory (and subdirectories) and install all packages.
 Add: `export PYTHONPATH="/path/to/aclpub2"` to your virtual environment definition file (e.g., for virtualenv, the file is `venv_dir/bin/activate`)

+Sometimes, the proceedings scripts or `softconf2aclpub.py` will fail because of different field names, this should be manually addressed in the appropriate tool.

 Steps: